High performance entanglement-assisted quantum LDPC codes need little entanglement: Introduction

 This paper is organized as follows.
 In Section~\ref{II}, we first introduce the Euclidean geometry and the projective geometry.
 Then, we discuss several properties of these two finite geometries and show how to construct classical finite geometric LDPC (FG-LDPC) codes.
-In Section~\ref{III}, we construct EAQECCs from classical FG-LDPC codes.
+In Section~\ref{III}, we first review the definitions of standard QECCs and entanglement-assisted QECCs.
+We then construct EAQECCs from classical FG-LDPC codes.
 Specifically, we construct several EAQECCs that require an arbitrarily small amount of entanglement.
+We also show that we can construct high performance standard QECCs with the catalytic construction.
 In Section~\ref{IV}, we compare the performance of the EAQECCs constructed from classical FG-LDPC codes with the known results in the literature.
-In section~\ref{V}, we concludes.
+In section~\ref{V}, we conclude.